fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ### Familiarity over mastery
 If you peek at the reading schedule page, you might think there is a lot of reading.
 You're right!
 As an intensive 1H course, there IS a lot of reading.
 This is unavoidable because I respect the challenges and demands of a compressed four-week course that ostensibly provides comparable intellectual rigor as a full-semester course.
 So the workload is comparable to any average 1H upper-level humanities course, whether in person or online, but obviously more intense than a regular full semester course.

+Almost all readings are meant for a broad (largely non-academic) audience and therefore are relatively quick and engaging reads.
+At the same time, they are smart, articulate, and give us plenty to talk about, especially as we put them in conversation with each other, and how they tell very different stories of American Food.

 I've tried to embrace a _less is more_ philosophy, but there's a lot to do, you cannot possibly read every word, or every page, or master all the ideas, **and that's just fine**.
 I DO expect you to gain a familiarity across all the readings so that you can write a thoughtful response about them.
 Because we're covering so much ground so quickly, broad familiarity is far more important than specific details.

-### Rethinking literacy
 True literacy is not just understanding words and sentences.
 It's being able to read relatively quickly, think critically about what you read, and take away something useful from it (or decide you don't need to).

-Almost all readings are meant for a broad (largely non-academic) audience and therefore are relatively quick and engaging reads.
-At the same time, they are smart, articulate, and give us plenty to talk about, especially as we put them in conversation with each other, and how they tell very different stories of American Food.

-You don't have to read every word carefully to take away some useful ideas from the readings.
-You simply need to read enough and carefully enough to form an opinion on how the authors approach their topics, what kind of argument they make, what kinds of sources they use, how they differ from each other, why you do or don't like it, etc. This is what you'll be writing about in your reading responses.
+That's one of the things we're deliberately practicing in this course.